Learn how to streamline your translation workflow -

 Lock item in the master page

-Copy master from other documents
+Copy parent from other documents

 Copy master pages from other documents